 - SEO - unlock massive amounts of traffic from Google.

 - Lead Generation - we create phenomenal campaigns that will fill your funnel.

 - Google & Social Advertising - cost-effective paid strategies with an exceptional Return-On-Ad-Spend.

 Search and Audience

-For a small to medium-sized business, selecting a platform to host your videos is an important decision.
+Selecting a platform to host your videos is an important decision for a small to medium-sized business.
 Most people choose YouTube for the size of the audience and the ability to optimize the search.

 YouTube is popular due to the ease and convenience when uploading and sharing videos for free.
-There are no limitations on content topics making it the go-to place for all types of videos.
+In addition, no limitations on content topics make it the go-to place for all types of videos.

 Vimeo has a smaller community when compared to YouTube.
 However, keep in mind that 90% of Vimeo users use paid subscription plans, making it more attractive to professionals.